finkjonathan/BINF/FinalProjects-JonathanFink.md

 Figure 1

 - **Viral classification:**
-  - *ICTV classification*: [Insert ICTV classification here with citation].
+  *ICTV classification*:
+Realm: Monodnaviria
+Kingdom: Shotokuvirae
+Phylum: Cressdnaviricota
+Class: Arfiviricetes
+Order: Cirlivirales
+Family: Circoviridae
+Genus: Circovirus
+Species: Circovirus gryzon
   - *Baltimore classification*: Class 2, single stranded DNA virus.
+[5]

 - **Physical size:**
-  - There was no physical size in nanometers that I was able to find online, however it was 2112 base pairs and most other circoviruses are 15 to 25 nanometers long which compared to the human cell which is much smaller and covid is roughly 50 to 140 nm which makes it smaller as well..
+  - There was no physical size in nanometers that I was able to find online, however it was 2112 base pairs and most other circoviruses are 15 to 25 nanometers long which compared to the human cell which is much smaller and covid is roughly 50 to 140 nm which makes it smaller as well [1],[3].

 - **Shape and envelope:**
-  - The virus is circular in shape and has no envelope.
+  - The virus is circular in shape and has no envelope like most Circoviruses.[6]

 - **Discovery and outbreaks:**
   - The virus was discovered in 2014 in Fujian, China and has been found all over the Guangdong Province in China.
 There is no news on recent outbreaks.
+[1]

 - **Host range:**
   - Bamboo rat circovirus was found in a bamboo rat and there is no evidence that it has infected any other species, however circoviruses are known to infect many kinds of vertebrates.
-Many new circoviruses have been identified in recent years and they have become a large threat with farmed animals.
+Many new circoviruses have been identified in recent years and they have become a large threat with farmed animals.[6],[2]

 - **Cell entry:**
   - Circoviruses penetrate the cell by binding to the hosts receptors and then perform receptor mediated endocytosis to get inside the cell.
 Once inside it replicates in the nucleus.

 - **Replication strategy:**
-  - The virus replicates using a rolling-circle mechanism
+  - The virus replicates using a rolling-circle mechanism.
+[5]

 - **Release mechanism:**
-  - If this virus follows other circoviruses, it likely uses the cell lysis release mechanism.
+  - If this virus follows other circoviruses, it likely uses the cell lysis release mechanism [4].

 - **Latency:**
   - There is no latency in the host cells and like most circoviruses, it replicates actively.